-Remembering the Armistice23 October 2020
+Remembering the Armistice22 October 2021

 At the 11th hour of the 11th day of the 11th month, we pause to remember all those who have served and sacrificed in wars and conflicts across the world.
-But why is this moment so significant?

 It was 5am on 11 November 1918.
 In a railway carriage in a snowy forest in France, representatives of France, Britain and Germany signed the document that would end four years of bloody conflict.
 The armistice would come into effect six hours later – at the eleventh hour of the eleventh day of the eleventh month.